-Following what happens in the gymnastics world is best done on Tumblr.
-There’s a whole community of people from all around the globe spreading interviews, news articles, competition updates, videos, pictures, rumours and, of course, opinions.* Let’s just say, the general opinion about the World Championships in Montreal wasn’t very favourable.
-And that’s an understatement.
+Following what happens in the gymnastics world is best done on Tumblr.* There’s a whole community of people from all around the globe spreading interviews, news articles, competition updates, videos, pictures, rumours and, of course, opinions.
+Let’s just say the gymternet’s opinion about the World Championships in Montreal wasn’t very favourable.
+And yes, that’s an understatement.

 I fully agree that the lighting in the competition hall wasn’t suitable for a gymnastics competition, for the simple reason that gymnasts are not accustomed to performing their skills under bright spotlights in fully dark surroundings.
 That’s why some of the mistakes were probably due to gymnasts getting lost in the air, lacking their usual reference points.
 In Glasgow, they did the exact same thing.
 The organisers seem to want to make the World Championships into a spectacular entertainment show for the people, when it’s the safety of the gymnasts that should be your top priority at all times.

 The same goes for podium training.
 Oksana Chusovitina, who’s been competing in World Championships since 1991, told the press that lots of athletes and coaches were complaining about not being given enough time to get accustomed to the equipment.
 Why they reduced the podium training time is beyond me.
 No one cares if it takes a couple of hours longer, there’s no audience waiting and the gymnasts need to be able to prepare for the competition in the best way possible.

 To make matters worse, the floor broke during the men’s qualifications.
 At this level of gymnastics competition, that is just unacceptable.
 Luckily, they fixed the problem, the boys got another chance and the equipment stayed intact for the rest of the week.